NuteBurn/nuteburn.github.io/notes.md

 ## Low Stress Training

-* Currently have a bamboo trellis set up in the 2x2, I've been enjoying it more than the clip and tie down method.
-Its made keeping the canopy even(ish) much easier

 ### Trellis

-The trellis is made from 4 foot bamboo stakes cut down to 2 ft and lashed together with soft garden wire to create two 16 cell grids.
-One is about 6" above the pot and the second is another 6" above that.
+I have a re-usable AC Infinity trellis on the way for the 2x4, more details to follow.

 As the plants grow I tucked the tops under the bamboo to encourage side growth to grow to create an  even canopy about 8" under the light.

 ## Defoliation
 I've been terrified to defoliate more than a few leaves at a time in flower.
-I know I need to be better about it, especially in the 2x2 where space is limited.
+I know I need to be better about it, especially in these smaller tents where space is limited.
 These are some videos I've seen that have helped me.
 * Rasta Jeff suggests taking off any leaves that have a purple petioles(stems).
 He thinks if the petioles has gone purple its been around long enough and is safe to remove.
   * [Grow From The Heart #732: Defoliation](https://www.youtube.com/watch?v=4lXASFVDu0A)
 * Guru mentions that older leaves are less efficient at photosynthesis than newer/younger growth.